-You will receive a message from the school via Blackboard Connect (formerly ConnectEd).
-Please confirm with the office that your number is updated.
+When inclement weather or other emergency conditions delay the start of the school day or cause a school cancellation, you will receive a message from the school via Blackboard (formerly ConnectEd - Please confirm with the office that your number is updated).
 Most radio and television stations will announce any school schedule change or cancellation every 15 to 30 minutes.